anubhasaxena/AI-Travel-Analyst/README.md

 The large dataset (42,000+ rows) froze the charts initially.
 I fixed this by using data sampling.
 The Price column was formatted as text with commas, which I fixed using Pandas string replacement.

 ## Future Improvements
+As a first-year student, I want to learn machine learning next so I can predict exact future prices.